 If students want to continue their studies by earning a Master of Education, they can begin taking M.Ed. courses while working on the Early Literacy K-2 program.
-The 18 credit hours from the Early Literacy program plus an additional 18 graduate hours will complete a M.Ed. with a specializations in Literacy, Bilingual Education, Dyslexia, Special Education, or Montessori.
+The 18 credit hours from the Early Literacy program plus an additional 18 graduate hours will complete a M.Ed.
 See degree plan options on pages 10 and 11.